Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Folks who love Disney and spend at lot of time and money at their resorts might consider the Chase Disney card.

-Disney rewards dollars can be redeemed at Disney theme parks, hotels, golf courses, and other participating retailers.
+You can redeem Disney rewards dollars at Disney theme parks, hotels, golf courses, and other participating retailers.
 You can also use your Disney rewards dollars for movie vouchers or as a statement credit towards airfare.

 I don’t usually recommend this card because there are so many other Chase cards with more valuable sign-up bonuses!